AlexTISYoung/snipar/docs/guide.rst

 To install from source, clone the git repository, and in the directory containing the sibreg source code, at the shell type

-    'sudo python setupy.py install'

-or, on the windows command prompt, type

-    'python setup.py install'
+    'python setupy.py install'

 **Running tests**

-To check that the code is working properly and computing likelihoods and gradients accurately, you can run tests.
-In the sibreg/tests subdirectory, type
+To check that the code is working properly, you should run tests.
+To run the tests, in the main sibreg directory enter the command:

-    ``python test.py``
+    ``python setup.py tests``

 The output should say